 Finally, the man attempted to stand, to run from the swirling cacophony – and Sylvie roared.

 It wasn’t the sound of pain, or horror, or even anger.
 The noise that was torn from her body – that cut across the forest – was an explosion.
 A pop.
 With the sound, Sylvie’s dress began to float on the wind that had previously left her untouched.
 Her skirt lifted, revealing lean muscle, knobby knees, strong thighs.

 The man watched as the dress rose, as it swelled – he watched Sylvie’s body ripple.
 He watched the wrong thing.
 The dress exploded and from its fibers spilled a jungle full of creatures.
 Snakes, tigers, monkeys, birds, they all rushed forward with savage force.
 Their footfalls shook the trees and displaced the earth.
 They threatened to spin the world off its axis.
 But as soon as they had arrived, they were gone.
 And so was the man.

 Sylvie stood on the forest floor, her breath ragged but otherwise serene.
 She smoothed the dress with tiny purple and pink flowers over her belly, letting her hands linger.
 She smiled.
 Her mother would be proud.

 Sylvie tucked her hair behind her ear and paid it no mind when it slipped back over her eye.

 Christine Makepeace is part of the New Voices Workshop.
-She was mentored by NVW Fiction Editors Tommi Sopenperä, Amanda-Marie Kale and Nicole Caratas, as well as Sonali Misra, Co-founder and Head of Fiction at The Selkie.
-A special thanks to Kat Herron, Fiction Editor, for her initial inputs in this piece.
+She was mentored by NVW Editors Tommi Sopenperä, Amanda-Marie Kale and Nicole Caratas, as well as Sonali Misra, Co-founder at The Selkie.
+A special thanks to Kat Herron, Contributing Editor, for her initial inputs in this piece.